 The Very Best Stock Photography Sites

 If you’re a web publisher, or a publisher or any kind, then stock photography is a vital part of life.
 The trouble?
 It can be expensive!
 Stock photos can definitely become an expensive habit.
 Even with the new microstock sites like istockphoto and dreamstime, getting licences for professional images can be cost prohibitive.
-Here we will rank the sites based on ease-of-use, selection of images, and price.
+Starting with coupons to help you save money on stock sites, here we will rank the sites based on ease-of-use, selection of images, and price.

 1. Getty Images

 You’ve likely heard of Getty Images: they’re one of the largest stock photo companies anywhere.
 They were also the first stock photo company to sell their photos online.
 Throughout the years the Seattle based company has acquired dozens of smaller companies to become of the largest stock photo agencies in the world.

 While they are more expensive than other sites like iStockphoto and Dreamtime, Getty Images is geared towards professionals.
 You can license photos or videos for use in commercials, motion pictures and other high end media.
 If you have the budget for it, Getty Images is a great site to have in your arsenal.

 Getty Images Coupons To Make It More Budget-Friendly:

 ‘iStockphoto’ was originally called ‘iStock’, and was one of the first microstock websites out there.
 Microstock websites work by allowing photographers to sell to pubishers directly (as opposed to going through an agency).
 You can purchase licences for images based on how you’re going to use them, as well as size (larger images cost more).